State-by-State Bar Exam Information: Kansas

 Yes, but only if from an exam administered within 13 months, with a scaled score of 120 or above

-Yes, but only if they have practiced law for five of the past seven years and are coming from a state with which Kansas has reciprocity: AK, AR, CO, CT, GA, IL, IN, IA, KY, MA, MI, MN, MO, NE, NH, NY, NC, ND, OH, OK, PA, TN, TX, UT, and VA.
+Yes, but only if they have practiced law for five of the past seven years and are coming from a state with which Kansas has reciprocity: AK, AR, AZ, CO, CT, GA, ID, IL, IN, IA, KY, MA, MI, MN, MO, MS, NE, NH, NY, NC, ND, OH, OK, OR, PA, TN, TX, UT, VA and WY.